-Per DOT DBE Regulations, MTS may not count participation from certified minority owned businesses (MBE), disabled veteran owned businesses (DVBE), women owned businesses (WBE), small businesses (SB), lesbian gay bisexual transgender owned businesses (LGBTBE), or persons with disabilities businesses (PDBE) (collectively referred to as SBEs) toward meeting its DBE Triennial Overall Goal.
-Nonetheless, MTS encourages participation from, conducts outreach to, and tracks awards to SBEs.
+Per DOT DBE Regulations, MTS may not count participation from non-DBE certified firms towards achievement of its DBE Triennial Overall Goal.
+This includes non-DBE certified firms such as minority owned businesses (MBE), disabled veteran owned businesses (DVBE), women owned businesses (WBE), small businesses (SB), lesbian gay bisexual transgender owned businesses (LGBTBE), persons with disabilities businesses (PDBE).
+Nonetheless, MTS encourages participation from, conducts outreach to, and tracks awards to these firms on all of its contracts, no matter the funding source.

 IV.
-Race-Neutral Outreach Measures to Increase DBE and SBE Participation
+Race-Neutral Outreach Measures to Increase DBE and SBE Participation inform them of upcoming MTS procurements.
+The following are some of the race-neutral measures MTS has implemented: